About DMMO

 BRINGING CULTURAL TOURISTS TO IOWA

-We welcomed visitors and patrons from 39 states and Washington, D.C. during the 2023 Season, and approximately 40-45% of our audiences came from outside the Des Moines Metro area.
+We welcomed visitors and patrons from 5 countries and 40 states during the 2024 Season, and approximately 40% of our audiences came from outside the Des Moines Metro area.
 According to Opera America, Des Moines Metro Opera is second in the nation among summer opera festivals in the number of visitors attracted to performances from outside its home state.

 REACHING THE NEXT GENERATION